 Fertilizer Purpose and Use

 A fertilizer spreader, in short, is a product that helps evenly distribute your fertilizer of choice over a lawn.
-Fertilizer is found as both pellets and liquid, and is considered effective in both forms when properly applied.
-A pelleted option is often more sought after and more popular with homeowners due to the wide range of spreader options that makes the application highly efficient without creating overlap- which can result in burnout.
+Fertilizer is found as both pellets and liquid and is considered effective in both forms when properly applied.
+A pelleted option is often more sought after and more popular with homeowners due to the wide range of spreader options that make the application highly efficient without creating overlap, which can result in burnout.

-Because of this, this article is going to concentrate on the various types of pelleted fertilizer spreaders.
-We prefer broadcast spreaders because they are faster, but drop spreaders, which leave the fertilizer between the wheels, are more precise around flowerbeds.
+Because of this, we will concentrate on the various types of pelleted fertilizer spreaders.
+We prefer broadcast spreaders because they are faster, but drop spreaders, which leave the fertilizer between the wheels, are more precise around flower beds.

 The best fertilizer spreaders have advanced features, like adjustable spread width, to provide complete control of the spread of your product, and are often useful for other seasonal applications.

-These spreaders are very simple in design and use a hopper to hold the fertilizer and some sort of distribution opening that depends on gravity to feed the pellets through.
+These spreaders are very simple in design and use a hopper to hold the fertilizer and some distribution opening that depends on gravity to feed the pellets through.
 Many use a rotary plate that can be turned manually or by gears attached to wheeled axles to help broadcast your pellets in a wide radius.
-Most also use some sort of dial control to help you control the amount of fertilizer being spread at any given time.
+Most also use dial control to help you control the amount of fertilizer being spread at any given time.

 Types of Fertilizer Spreaders

-Since there are various makes and models from which you can choose from, you need to consider a few of the following details to ensure you are getting a product that works well with both your choice of fertilizer, as well as yard size.
+Since there are various models from which you can choose, you need to consider a few of the following details to ensure you are getting a product that works well with both your choice of fertilizer, as well as yard size.

 Make sure you know how much square footage of lawn you need to cover with fertilizer.
-Also consider how much time you want to spend on this.
-Broadcast spreaders, amongst the most popular type of spreader, vary in their ability in how wide they can cast the pellets.
+Also, consider how much time you want to spend on this.
+Broadcast spreaders, amongst the most popular type of spreaders, vary in their ability in how wide they can cast the pellets.

-Many spreaders can be used for much more than just fertilizer.
+You can use many spreaders for much more than just fertilizer.
 Grass seed, ice melt, and even certain types of organic composts and mulches can be used in them.
 Also, hoppers can be used to transport gardening materials from one area to another on the property.

 Fencing and Building Constructions